kayaei/pands-problem-set/README.md

 %M = Minute 00-59, e.g. 41
 %p = AM/PM, e.g. PM

-Note: I had to change the file name from'datetime.py' to 'datetime-1.py' as my python interpretor didn't like the first name so it constantly generated errors for the datetime module saying that the 'datetime' module has noattribute 'datetime'.
-So I changed thefile name with 1 at the end to resolve the issue.
+Note: I had to change the file name from'datetime.py' to 'datetime-1.py' as my python interpretor didn't like the first name as it generated error for the datetime module saying that the 'datetime' module has no attribute 'datetime'.
+So I changed the file name with number 1 at the end to resolve the issue.

 #### File Name:
 1. datetime-1.py